 Expressing excitement for the things your child enjoys encourages them to continue sharing their with you in the future.
 Having parental support is a wonderful motivator for a child to develop their interests and pursue their personal goals, even at a young age.
 Being attentive and asking your child questions about their favorite animal, pastime, or school subject is a great way to cultivate your child’s interests.

 Seek Out Resources

 Once your child reveals their affinity for a certain sport, dog breed or musical instrument, take a trip to your local library.
-There is undoubtedly a non-fiction section from bookend to bookend with literature on your child’s favorite subject.
+There is undoubtedly a non-fiction section from bookend to bookend with the literature on your child’s favorite subject.
 Learning all you can together, whether you are watching documentaries or browsing the internet for informative child-friendly videos, is the perfect method to cultivate your child’s interests.

 Teach Real World Applications

 Teaching your child that their interests have the potential to be valuable to them throughout their lives can persuade and inspire them to choose to pursue those interests for years to come.
 If they love dinosaurs, offer them information on paleontology or museum curation.
 If they are fascinated by the solar system, suggest astronomy, meteorology, or aerospace careers.

 Showing your child that there are real-world applications that coincide with their interests can make a big impact on them.
 Just look at all the successful people who have done the same thing.
 So, to cultivate your child’s interests, show them their interests will impact their lives in the future.